Questions about the TAC 5-A-Day Challenge

 How do I register?

 Registering is easy, visit our registration page.
-Anyone who turns in an eligible 5 A Day weekly scorecard is entered in the five-week drawing for prizes.
-You may enter any or all of the weeks during the five-week challenge.
+Anyone who turns in an eligible 5-A-Day weekly scorecard is entered in the three-week drawing for prizes.
+You may enter any or all of the weeks during the three-week challenge.

 Are there prizes?

 Yes, there are prizes for eligible participants.
-Drawings will be held for prizes at the end of the five-week campaign.
+Drawings will be held for prizes at the end of the three-week campaign.

 How long is the Challenge?

-The 5-A-Day Challenge lasts five weeks.
+The 5-A-Day Challenge lasts three weeks.
 Of course, the real challenge is to make eating five or more servings of fruits and vegetables every day a lifelong habit.

 Do I have to participate every week to win a prize?